docQodly/docs/docs/studio/design-webforms/states.md

   Adding or deleting components is not allowed.
 This limitation is reflected by disabling specific keyboard shortcuts like remove, cut, paste into, clear content, duplicate, and clear styles.
   :::

 - **Component Properties**: Adjust component properties like datatable columns, with limitations to ensure state integrity.
+All styling properties (e.g., color, font) can also be modified.

   :::info
   To maintain state integrity, the "Data Access" category within component properties is deactivated during state editing.